mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 [back to readme](README.adoc#running)

-## How do I use Docker to generate key stores and trust stores to manage TLS certificates for JVM apps?
+## How do I generate key stores and trust stores to manage TLS certificates for JVM apps?

 ```sh
 generate-trust-stores.sh \